Have you ever looked back on a time in your life and you can see it so clearly? That was God.

 The reason I wanted to write this story is because I know so many of us are on our own healing journeys.
 I want you to know that you don’t have to go it alone.
 If I can ever walk the path with you, side-by-side, in whatever capacity is most helpful for you – as a coach, a cheerleader, a friend – it would be my honor.

 If you have questions or want to know about anything from any part of this story or part I or part II in more detail, please don’t hesitate to reach out to me.
-Feel free to leave a comment below or send me an email.
+Feel free to leave a comment below or book some time to chat with me here.

 Wherever you are, keep going, keep seeking out answers and don’t let anyone tell you there isn’t any hope.
 There always is.